 - Make further suggestions about the content and the structure of the book.

 - To be honest, you have not to be a C++ expert.

 - English should be your mother tongue.

 - If I'm done with a new chapter.
-You will get an update of the book.
+You will get an update on the book.
 Therefore, you should proofread the chapter.
 This update will be in pdf.
-Make your remarks direclty into the pdf.
+Make your remarks directly into the pdf.
 That works best for you and me.
 It is not necessary, that you will do it immediately.
-But to publish a new version of the book, it's quality should be sufficient enough.
+But to publish a new version of the book, its quality should be sufficient enough.

 What do you get?

-- A digital version the book and all updates.
+- A digital version of the book and all updates.

 - I will mention you in the book and as a contributor on the Leanpub book page.

 - 1 % of the Leanpub royalties.
 Therefore, I need your Paypal email address.
 I see no way to automate this process.
 You will get your share if the royalties reach 1000 $, 2000 $, 3000 $, and so on.
 Once more, to get your share, you have to read the entire book.